 Most other temporary categories — including F-1 students, B-1/B-2 visitors, J-1 exchange visitors, and TN professionals — are not dual-intent visas.
 They require nonimmigrant intent.
 A holder of one of these visas is not barred from later developing an intention to immigrate, but they must not have concealed an immigrant intent at the time they sought the visa or entered the United States, and conduct soon after entry that suggests otherwise can create a misrepresentation problem.

 The O-1 category sits in an awkward middle position.
 It is not explicitly designated as a dual-intent visa by statute.
-It has not historically caused problems at the adjustment of status stage, but it does not carry the clear statutory protection that H-1B and L-1 enjoy, and how the memorandum will be applied to O-1 cases is not yet clear.
+It has not historically caused problems at the adjustment of status stage in the same way as some single-intent categories, but it does not carry the clear statutory protection that H-1B and L-1 enjoy, and how the memorandum will be applied to O-1 cases is not yet clear.
 O-1 holders should take advice before filing.

 Why the distinction matters under the memorandum